signal11/hidapi/README.txt

   Then to build:
     On Windows, build the .sln file in the testgui/ directory.
     On Linux and Mac, run make from the testgui/ directory.
+    On FreeBSD, run gmake from the testgui/ directory.

 To build using the DDK (old method):